 In the U.S., the Clean Water Act of 1972, and other laws and regulations, provide the Environmental Protection Agency ("EPA") and the U.S. Coast Guard with the authority to regulate commercial vessels' incidental discharges of ballast water, bilge water, gray water, anti-fouling paints and other substances during normal operations while a vessel is in inland waters, within three nautical miles of land, and in designated federally-protected waters.
 The U.S. National Pollutant Discharge Elimination System ("NPDES") program, authorized by the Clean Water Act, was established to reduce pollution within U.S. territorial waters.
 For our affected ships, all of the NPDES requirements are set forth in the EPA's Vessel General Permit ("VGP").
-The VGP establishes effluent limits for 26 specific discharge streams incidental to the normal operations, monitoring, reporting and recordkeeping.
+The VGP establishes effluent limits for 26 specific discharge streams incidental to the normal operation of a vessel.
+In addition to these discharge- and vessel-specific requirements, the VGP includes requirements for inspections, monitoring, reporting and recordkeeping.
 In 2018, the Vessel Incidental Discharge Act ("VIDA"), which will eventually replace the VGP, was signed into law, and in October 2020, the EPA published a notice of proposed rulemaking to establish national standards of performance under VIDA that would apply to 20 different types of vessel equipment and systems, as well as general discharge standards that would apply to all types of vessel incidental discharges.
 The VGP has been administratively extended while standards under VIDA are being developed.
 With certain exceptions, VIDA requires that the new standards be at least as stringent as the VGP requirements.